lambda826/My-Notebook/08 System/01 System Design/03 Subsystem/01 Search Engine/01 Autocomplete (Typeahead).md

 # Follow up questions
 How to find top suggestions?
+- One simple solution could be to store the count of searches that terminated at each node.
+- To find the top suggestions for a given prefix, we can traverse the sub-tree under it.

 How to deal case sensitivity?
 How to deal with different languages?